 Besides the obvious designation of sponsorship funds (contest prizes), events can save a ton of money by getting sponsorship to pay for certain elements of the event in exchange for exposure.
 The funds could go toward standard operating elements like promo materials, water, office supplies, wristbands, program, and decor, or towards a feature or perk of the event such as:

-- Late night pizza (Swing City Chicago), late night breakfast buffet (Boston Tea Party), or hired food truck (City of Angels)
+- Late night pizza (Swing City Chicago), late night breakfast buffet (Boston Tea Party), live music (Swingtacular) or hired food truck (City of Angels)

-- Ladies’ bathroom toiletries, snacks on tables, swag bags (Sweet Side of Swing)
+- Toiletries in the bathroom, snacks on tables, swag bags (Sweet Side of Swing)

 - Cocktail party (Palm Springs), VIP Classic/Showcase reception (many NASDE events), designated party room with hosted bar open to all attendees starting at 2am (Canadian Swing Championships)